 You’ve finally got your baby’s sleep routine sorted – but now she’s started waking up and crying for no reason at all.
 And hates being left alone, too.
 It’s all very confusing.

-Your baby’s sleep is interrupted
+1) Your baby’s sleep is interrupted

 It’s really common for a baby with separation anxiety to wake more than usual during the night and cry out for you – even if she was sleeping through until now.
 ‘This huge developmental change that occurs from roughly from nine to 18 months means that everything changes for babies and they need reassurance, especially at night,’ says sleep expert Sarah Ockwell-Smith

 ‘Understand that as exhausting as it is, separation anxiety is a good sign, it's a sign of great parenting to date'

-Your baby gets upset when left alone
+4) Your baby gets upset when left alone

 Popped to the loo and your baby started screaming?
-Signs of separation anxiety don’t appear solely at night – something you may’ve picked up on.
+Signs of separation anxiety don’t appear solely at night – something you may have picked up on.
 ‘Baby’s with separation anxiety are often unhappy to be alone during the day, even if only for a minute or two,’ says Sarah.
 ‘Don't try to force independence.
 It won’t help your baby if you leave them alone for any length of time at this age.’